-Remember when I said that I wanted to eat more kale this year?
+Remember when I said that I wanted to make a habit of eating more kale?

 I’ve been keeping up with that resolution in a very tasty way.
 (See above).

-We love just roasting them with oil and salt and pepper, but I also wanted to try a cheesy version to see if I could add some more flavor.
-I’d tried the vegan cheesy kale chips that involved cashew cream before, but I just didn’t love them that way…plus, now we can’t eat cashews.
-And it takes a looooong time to cook them as well – when I want kale chips I want them now! :)
+We love just roasting kale chips with oil and salt and pepper, but I also wanted to try a cheesy version to see if I could add some more flavor.
+I’d tried the vegan cheesy kale chips that involved cashew cream before, but I just didn’t love them that way…plus, we can’t eat cashews.

 I think that these are plenty cheesy from the nutritional yeast, onion powder, and garlic powder.
 The mixture is quite light, so these do cook fairly quickly.
 Once you get past the 7 minute mark don’t wander too far from the stove.
 These vegan cheesy kale chips go from crisp to burnt in a heartbeat.